afshinamighi/Courses/basics-programming/bc-python-w01.md

 In this example, the variables a and b store numeric values.
 The CPU performs the calculations defined by the arithmetic operators `(+, -, *, /)`, and the results are printed using the `print()` function.

-In the previous examples, you have seen the distinction between numerical values and text, which are known as strings in Python.
+In the previous examples, you have noticed the distinction between numerical values and text, which are known as strings in Python.
 Python differentiates between these values based on their types.
 Each value in Python has a specific type associated with it, and you can determine the type of a data value using the `type()` function.
 For example:

 ```python
 type_of_num = type(10)